-While you might not be able to do a traditional off-site or gathering, you can still take the day to recognize your remote team.
+While you might not be able to do a traditional off-site, you can still take the day to recognize your remote team.

-You can also send employee appreciation gifts to your employees’ home.
+You can also send employee appreciation gifts to your employees’ homes.
 Better yet, have food delivered to them from a local restaurant using a service like DoorDash, GrubHub, or Postmates.

 It may not be the catered lunch you're used to, but it can still be fun.
 When all’s said and done, consider giving them the afternoon off.

 Did you have a Zoom meeting without anyone forgetting they’re on mute?
 No technical difficulties?
 Do a quick shout-out as the meeting wraps up.

 Adjusting to remote work has been challenging for everyone.
 Being able to stay light-hearted about it and acknowledge these small wins will bring a smile to your employees’ faces.
 Keeping humor and/or positivity a part of your daily communications can be the difference between disengaged employees and engaged employees.

 Drawing on work from organizational theorist and psychologist Karl Weick, Mehrnaz Bassiri, an educator explains: